kimsh02/awns-rpi5/README.md

 - This project is compiled using CMake and its build configuration should be managed through `CMakeLists.txt`.

+  - There is a 'memory', 'thread', and 'release' version of the build and should be specified through CMake.
+While 'thread' should not be of interest as this program is single-threaded, 'memory' offers compilation with a memory/address sanitizer (through Clang) for debugging, and 'release' offers a compilation of the software with 'O3' optimization enabled and all other debugging flags disabled.

 - Script `concorde-macos-arm.sh` installs Concorde/Linkern binary on an
   ARM-based MacOS machine for local development if you have a Mac.